mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 ## Layers

-Seaking of comparisons, the *ReLU* and max-pooling layers poses similar problems.
+Speaking of comparisons, the *ReLU* and max-pooling layers poses similar problems.
 In [CryptoNets](https://www.microsoft.com/en-us/research/publication/cryptonets-applying-neural-networks-to-encrypted-data-with-high-throughput-and-accuracy/) the former is replaced by a squaring function and the latter by average pooling, while [SecureML](https://eprint.iacr.org/2017/396) implements a ReLU-like activation function by adding complexity that we wish to avoid to keep things simple.
 As such, we here instead use higher-degree sigmoid activation functions and average-pooling layers.
 Note that average-pooling also uses a division, yet this time the denominator is a public value, and hence division is simply a public inversion followed by a multiplication.

 ```python
 feature_layers = [